Moving from iTerm2 to Kitty for simplicity and performance

 I love iTerm2, but it can be sluggish sometimes on my old late 2016 MacBook Pro.
 Plus, many of its features I never use.
 I had tried Alacritty before, but making it look and act like iTerm2 was a no-go.
 This time, I tried Kitty, and within two hours of work, it looked and behaved just like my iTerm2 configuration.
 This exploration was fueled by a performance comparison I came across that piqued my interest.

 I quickly realized that syntax highlighting was a major bottleneck.
 To address this, I switched to vim-polyglot for faster Ruby syntax highlighting.
 The improvement was modest but noticeable.
-In a more unrealistic benchmark where I scrolled through the file quickly, latency was significantly reduced, and no more dropped frames were noticeable.
+In a deliberately unrealistic test where I scrolled through the file quickly, latency felt lower and I did not notice dropped frames.
+These are anecdotal observations from my machine, not controlled benchmarks.

 Configuration tweaks